-Below you’ll find www.CRUISE.co.uk’s top tips for how to get a great deal from haggling.
+Below you’ll find Cruise.co.uk’s spectacular top tips on bagging yourself a great deal from haggling.
+You’ll be calling yourself an expert in no time…

 This is an important lesson to learn if you don’t want to offend anyone.
 Just because you can haggle for some things doesn’t mean you can haggle for everything!